mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2021/wp/design/design.md

 - Delight our users

 - Take a busy screen
-	- lack organisation
+	- lack organization
 	- customer don't read most of the UI
 		- Trim it down
 		- Add headings
 		- Use lists
-		- Priortise with colors/fonts
+		- Prioritize with colors/fonts
 - Speak human

 - Details are not the details